-Since you already don’t know the full lenght of sound a Creative SB1300 with Razer Kraken gives.
+Since you already don’t know the full length of sound a Creative SB1300 with Razer Kraken gives.

-There are always different prospects about 224Hz center.
+There are always different prospects of about 224Hz centers.

-Many artists already EQ at at that range on their master channel.
-Since that is the most hardish sound they get from multiple sounds fighting for the freqeuncies to be vibrant enough.
+Many artists already EQ at that range on their master channel.
+Since that is the most hardish sound they get from multiple sounds fighting for the frequencies to be vibrant enough.

-A rompler as Nexus have bad recorded instruments.
-It’s like if someone recorded with a bad equipment.
+A rompler as Nexus has bad recorded instruments.
+It’s like if someone recorded with bad equipment.
 A ROMpler is most often a dead end to many.

-Even if you don’t hear problems, you can somhow see the problems.
-As especially not focused or sound that is in space.
+Even if you don’t hear problems, you can somehow see the problems.
+Especially not focused or sound that is in space.
 A very resonant sound is as if you pitched sound up and down each 10ms.
 Forth and back from frequencies.
 Resonance is most often called a sound out of the amplitude.
 That’s why you might not hear it if you have ohm filters on.
-It’s frequencies go from the already placed frequencies so filters are not afected by that travel, and play very solid sound of beauty.
+It’s frequencies go from the already placed frequencies so filters are not affected by that travel, and play the very solid sound of beauty.

 Disclaimer: Some of your sounds really need to be reduced by its resonance and not by the whole removal of all bass frequencies.
 Some sounds have wonderful bass levels and therefore you should try to sidechain the kick into even pads and synths that have lovely bass levels.